-- Type of real guarantee, the guarantee's last valuation is its appraisal or fair value.
-Therefore, the criteria in Chapters 7-12 of the Updated Collection of Standards should be considered to determine fair value. - Possible situations that could be causing temporary increases in the values of the guarantees. - Limitations on the amount of coverage established in their respective clauses.
+- The guarantee's last valuation, whether in its appraisal or fair value, depending on the type of real guarantee in question.
+The criteria in Chapters 7-12 of the Updated Collection of Standards should be considered to determine fair value. - Possible situations that could be causing temporary increases in the values of the guarantees. - Limits to the amount of coverage established in their respective clauses.